John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 IoT Hub allows data retention in the built-in end-points for a maximum of 7 days (1 day by default).

-For a list of all build-in end-points see [IoT Hub endpoints reference](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-endpoints).
+For a list of all built-in end-points see [IoT Hub endpoints reference](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-endpoints).

 The [Azure IoT SDKs](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-sdks) article describes the various ways to access these endpoints.